Kansas State vs. LSU Texas Bowl NCAA Football Odds, Plays and Insights | January 4, 2022

 Over/Under Insights

-- Kansas State and its opponents have gone over the current 47-point total in seven of 12 games (58.3%) this season.
+- Kansas State has combined with its opponents to put up more than 48 points in seven of 12 games this season.

-- The two teams combine to score 53.4 points per game, 6.4 more than the total in this contest.
+- The combined points per game average of the two teams, 53.4, is 5.4 points above Tuesday's over/under.

-- The 46.4 combined points per game that these two squads have allowed this season are 0.6 fewer than the 47 total in this contest.
+- The 46.4 combined points per game that these two squads have allowed this season are 1.6 fewer than the 48 over/under in this contest.

-- The average total in Wildcats games this season is 53, six points more than Tuesday's over/under of 47.
+- Wildcats games this season feature an average total of 53.0 points, a number 5.0 points higher than Tuesday's over/under.

 Kansas State Stats and Trends

-- Kansas State has played 12 games, with six wins against the spread.
+- Kansas State has six wins against the spread in 12 games this year.

-- The Wildcats have an against the spread record of 4-2 in their six games as a favorite of 2.5 points or more so far this season.
+- The Wildcats have been favored by 3.5 points or more four times this season and are 3-1 ATS in those contests.

-- Kansas State's games this year have gone over the point total five times in 12 opportunities (41.7%).

-- The Wildcats average 26.3 points per game, comparable to the 25.3 per matchup the Tigers give up.

-- Kansas State is 5-1 against the spread and 5-1 overall this season when the team puts up more than 25.3 points.
+- Kansas State is 5-1 against the spread and 5-1 overall in games when it puts up more than 25.3 points.

 - This year, the Wildcats have turned the ball over 14 times, one more than the Tigers' takeaways (13).